rehive/docs/source/includes/_administration.md

 ```python
 ```

-Get a list of transaction sets.
+Get a list of transaction exports.

 <aside class="notice">
-Transaction sets are currently in beta.
+Transaction exports are currently in beta.
 </aside>

 #### Filtering